pmunts/muntsos/README.txt

     compiler warnings in Ada example packages and programs.
 Symlink /run to /var/run for rpcbind.

+-   19 October 2025 -- Crosstool-NG release 1.28.0 was published a few
+    weeks ago.
+I have used it to build the 11th iteration of the MuntsOS cross-toolchain packages, upgrading binutils to 2.45, GCC to 15.2.0, and glibc to 2.42.
+GCC 15.2.0 includes support for Ada 2022 and a lot of Modula-2 fixes.
+All of the extensions, kernels, and thin servers have been rebuilt with the new GCC 15.2.0 toolchain.
+The previous GCC 14.2.0 cross-toolchain packages, extensions, kernels, and thin servers have been moved to the attic.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development